-Meditation has been around for quite a while now (thousands of years) and many people may already know some of the benefits of meditation through their own experience or through hearing an experience of a friend.
+Meditation has been around for quite a while now (thousands of years) and many people may already know some of the benefits of daily meditation through their own experience or through hearing an experience of a friend.

 But, some may not know about the many studies that have been or are currently being done on meditation.
 Lots of research has been conducted on the positive effects of meditation over the last 30 or so years - over 500 papers published in the last year alone.

-All of this research provides a significant amount of evidence for the positive effects of meditation.
+All of this research provides a significant amount of evidence for the positive effects of daily meditation.
 The research is also showing that the positive effects from meditation can be accessed from not just one style, but many of the meditation styles being practiced today.

 If you haven’t tried meditation before, seeing the evidence from these studies could provide a little nudge to give it a try and see if you receive any of the benefits mentioned.
 Or, if you already meditate, it may reinforce what you already know and maybe make a deeper commitment to doing it on a more regular basis.

 Before starting work on writing this post I felt like I had a pretty good idea of the benefits of meditation, after all I’ve been meditating daily for over 17 years now and have seen firsthand from my own experience as well as friends how much it has improved both mine and their life.
 But, I have to say that I still learned so much from researching and writing this, so much more than I expected.